Alexander Svechin

-Alexander Andreyevich Svechin (Александр Андреевич Свечин; 17 August 1878 – 28 July 1938) was a Russian and Soviet military leader, military writer, educator and theorist, and author of the military classic "Strategy".
+Alexander Andreyevich Svechin (Александр Андреевич Свечин; 17 August 1878 – 28 July 1938) was a Russian and Soviet military leader, military writer, educator, and theorist, and author of the military classic work Strategy.

 Early life

 He was born in Odessa, where his father was a general in the Imperial Russian Army.
 He was of Russian ethnicity.
 His elder brother Mikhail Svechin (1876–1969) was a cavalry officer in the cuirassiers who fought in the Russo-Japanese War and World War I, joined the White movement in the Russian Civil War and died in France in 1969.

 He studied at St. Petersburg Cadet Corps, then in the Mikhailovsky Artillery School.
 He graduated from the General Staff Academy in 1903.

 Career

 He participated in the Russo-Japanese War of 1904-1905 as a Company Commander in the 22nd Eastern Siberian Regiment, and subsequently as a staff officer at the headquarters of the 16th Army Corps, and a staff officer at the headquarters of the 3rd Manchurian Army.

-After the start of World War I, he was assigned the command of the 5th Finland Rifle Regiment, and was later named Chief of Staff of the 7th Infantry Division, commander of the Black Sea Marine Division, major general in 1916 and finally chief of staff of the Russian 5th Army.
+In 1915, he was assigned the command of the 6th Finnish Regiment, and was later named Chief of Staff of the 7th Infantry Division, commander of the Black Sea Marine Division, major general in 1916 and finally chief of staff of the Russian 5th Army.

-Following the October Revolution, in March 1918, he joined the Bolsheviks and was immediately appointed military commander of the Smolensk region.
+Following the October Revolution, he joined the Bolsheviks in March 1918 and was immediately appointed military commander of the Smolensk region.
 He rose to become the head of the All-Russian General Staff.

-In October 1918, Following disagreements with the Soviet commander-in-chief Jukums Vācietis, Svechin was removed from his position and appointed professor at the Academy of General Staff of the Workers' and Peasants' Red Army.
+In October 1918, disagreements with the Soviet commander-in-chief Jukums Vācietis caused Svechin to be removed from his position and to be appointed professor at the Academy of General Staff of the Workers' and Peasants' Red Army.
 The new position enabled Svechin to combine his talent as a writer with his knowledge of military strategy.
 His work Strategy became required reading at Soviet military schools.

-In February 1931, in a purge of former czarist officers in the Red Army, Svechin was arrested and sentenced to 5 years imprisonment in the gulags.
+In February 1931, in a purge of former tsarist officers in the Red Army, Svechin was arrested and sentenced to five years imprisonment in the gulags.
 However, in February 1932, he was released and returned to active duty as a divisional commander in the Red Army.
 He was posted first at the intelligence agency of the General Staff and then at the Academy of General Staff of the Red Army.